by Autistics for Autistics Ontario

 As Aaden Friday writes in their essay When You’re Autistic, Abuse is Considered Love: “I was told that I was loved every day, and yet I sincerely believed there were parts of me that I needed to destroy in order to be worthy of that love — and so I tried, and failed, and grew up traumatized, without ever understanding what healthy love looks like.”

-Autistic acceptance is crucial to ensuring a child gets the supports they need.
+In contrast, autistic acceptance is crucial to ensuring a child gets the supports they need.
 ABA’s focus on “behaviour” often makes it confusing for parents to recognize and accept their child’s needs, because much of the child’s communication efforts are mislabeled as “negative behaviours” to be punished rather than communication to be responded to.
-In addition to being cruel, this approach also stymies the problem-solving process and prevents positive accommodations and solutions from being implemented.
+In addition to being cruel, this approach also stymies problem-solving and alienates parents and children from each other.

 There is no “good ABA”